Marchopkins96/soccer-school/README.md

 - Features a thank you message and a call to action to take the user back to the home page
 - This page is only reachable once the sign up form has been filled out and submitted

+#### Future additions

+- Add a calendar displaying all the dates which the football camps will be taking place on throughout the year